-Prerequisites: CULA 103 Food Service Sanitation, CULA 105 Basic Culinary Skills, CULA 107 Food Principles, CULA110 Meat Fabrication for Culinarian, CULA118 Garde Manger, CULA122 Basic Baking, CULA130 Charcuterie, CULA135 Advanced Baking and Pastry.
+Prerequisites: CULA103, CULA105, CULA107, CULA110, CULA118, CULA122, CULA130, CULA135.

 CULA170 PRACTICUM II (1 Cr) (0:3)

 This course is the second of three hands-on practicum classes which allows students to practice the skills and knowledge taught in the classroom in a real-world environment.
 Students follow set criteria and guidelines in a progressive learning structure to master general practices in the hospitality industry including workplace behavior, marketing, banquet logistics, and small business procedures.